gather-ai/gather-ai.github.io/_posts/2022-09-15-domain-generalization-part-1.md

 * The batch size is 512 and the number of epochs is 80 {: style="text-align: justify;"}

-Evaluation of DG algorithms often follows the leave-one-domain-out rule.
-It leaves one dataset as the target domain while treating the others as the training part.
-Based on this evaluation strategy, the baseline model’s performance is shown in Table 1.
-Now we are ready to start exploring DG methods, next part of the series presents the first approach.
+Evaluation of DG algorithms often follows the _leave-one-domain-out_ rule.
+It leaves one dataset as the target domain while treating the others as the training part i.e. source domains.
+Based on this evaluation strategy, the baseline model’s performance is shown in the table below.
+Now we are ready to start exploring DG methods, next part of the series will present the first approach.
 {: style="text-align: justify;"}

 |                 |    Chapman |       CPSC | CPSC-Extra |      G12EC |     Ningbo |     PTB-XL |        Avg |